mojaloop/quoting-service/README.md

 Event objects must have a type property, and an optional params property.
 There are two types of events:

 INTERCEPT_QUOTE: Used for redirecting quote requests.
+- `INTERCEPT_QUOTE`: Used for redirecting quote requests.
-INVALID_QUOTE_REQUEST: Used for validation rules.
+- `INVALID_QUOTE_REQUEST`: Used for validation rules.
 You do not have to use this type of event when adding support for new currencies.